slim-ai/docker-trace/readme.md

 create a smaller container by deleting any file never accessed.

-run smaller container to make sure it still works.
+run the smaller container to make sure it still works.

 ## what